 Arc-lenght methods: Again there are plenty of those.
 Modified Riks method is the most popular one (with Crisfield method close behind).
 Usually they work in a similar way, to the point where some solvers simply call it “arc-length” without specifying which one is it.
 The trick here is that neither load nor displacement is increased (regardless of load type) but a “fictional” parameter.
 There will be more about it below.

 I’m pretty certain you have seen animations of FEA models that were loaded beyond capacity.
 Those tend to look nice for sure:

 Such outcomes aren’t obtainable with all the possible approaches.
-To discuss this further, let’s solve a simple problem of shell buckling.
+To discuss this further, let’s solve the simple problem of shell buckling.

 Such analysis leads to a stability path I show you below.
 If you don’t know what it is, subscribe below to get a free introductory course:

 Now let’s analyze outcomes that are obtainable with each approach.
 To do that I actually calculated a shell using active load (case A), enforced displacement (case B), and arc length method (case C).
 All the stability paths I obtained are shown below:

 The classical nightmare for the nonlinear analysis is the deformation of a shallow arch plate loaded with a concentrated force.
 You can see how the deformations look like along the stability path: